antfitch/website/src/content/cookbook/animation/physics-simulation.md

 This recipe demonstrates how to move a widget from a dragged point back to the center using a spring simulation.

-This recipe uses these steps:
+This recipe involves the following steps:

 1. Set up an animation controller
 2. Move the widget using gestures